GNOME/gtk/docs/reference/gtk/building.md

 This option controls whether GTK should use colord for color calibration support in the cups print backend.

+## `avif`

+This option controls whether GTK will use libavif for loading textures from AVIF image files.
+Note that the purpose of this option is to facilitate development of GTK.
+The support for this image format is not guaranteed and may go away at any time.

 ### `documentation`, `man-pages` and `screenshots`

 The *gi-docgen* package is used to generate the reference documentation